Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 Teen Drinking and Driving

-Maryland ranks 39th in the nation for the number of DUI arrest that involve people under the age of 18.
+Maryland ranks 39th in the nation for the number of DUI arrests that involve people under the age of 18.
 There were 60 just in 2018 alone.

 • You could lose your license for a minimum of 30 days